diwic/dbus-rs/README.md

  * If you have smaller improvements to code, documentation, examples etc, go ahead and [submit a pull request](https://github.com/diwic/dbus-rs/pulls).
    Larger pieces of work are better off discussed first.

 The code is Apache 2.0 / MIT dual licensed.
-Any code submitted in Pull Requests, discussions or issues are assumed to have this license, unless explicitly stated otherwise.
+Any code submitted in Pull Requests, discussions or issues is assumed to have this license, unless explicitly stated otherwise.